"Debbie Graham" <jgraham1@xxxxxx> wrote in message

 If Windows is reporting the connection is 54Mbps, that is what its running

 at.
-It simply passes on what the network adapter's driver is telling it.
+It simply passes on what the network adapter's driver

 To my knowledge Windows has no limit on the speed of any network adapter,